Hanebu/Loot-Goblin/README.md

 ### Bugfixes / Changes
 - Fixed a bug where Water Extracts were not imported at all.
+- Fixed a bug where the mouse cursor was reverting to its default windows cursor when hovering the ScrollBar area.
 - Added a total amount of all Trash Scrolls (does not matter if they are for sale or not).

 ## New in version v0.2